AlphaNOVA23/AlphaNOVA23/ABOUT_ME.md

-- 👋 Hi, I’m @AlphaNOVA23
+- 👋 Hi, I’m Tanmay
-- 👀 I’m interested in web dev and machinde learning
+- 👀 I’m interested in web dev and machine learning
 - 🌱 I’m currently learning python and java
 - 💞️ I’m looking to collaborate on machine learning projects and front end designs
 - 📫 You can reach me at - https://t.co/8UrC8svUMx or https://x.com/tanmayss2005